Research Assistant Visa Sponsorship Jobs in Nebraska

 Which visa types are most common for research assistant roles in Nebraska?

-J-1 and H-1B visas are the most common for research assistants in Nebraska.
-Universities frequently use the J-1 Exchange Visitor category for postdoctoral and graduate-level research positions, as it is well-suited to academic settings.
+J-1 visa and H-1B visas are the most common for research assistants in Nebraska.
+Universities frequently use the J-1 visa Exchange Visitor category for postdoctoral and graduate-level research positions, as it is well-suited to academic settings.
 H-1B sponsorship is used when the role qualifies as a specialty occupation, typically requiring at least a bachelor's degree in a directly related field such as biology, chemistry, or computer science.

 How to find research assistant visa sponsorship jobs in Nebraska?